Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: Additional Training Sensibility Results

 \paragraph{Best and Worst Benchmark Combinations.}

 Table~\ref{tab:benchmark_selection} identifies the highest- and lowest-performing benchmark combinations at each $k$, along with their weighted average group accuracy.
-The results directly corroborate the U-shaped relationship from Figures~\ref{fig:accuracyvsestimation} and \ref{fig:all_llm_accuracy}: best-performing groups fall within the intermediate accuracy regime ($0.41$--$0.64$), while worst-performing groups cluster at the low-accuracy extreme ($0.11$--$0.22$).
+The results directly corroborate the U-shaped relationship from Figure~\ref{fig:all_llm_accuracy}: best-performing groups fall within the intermediate accuracy regime ($0.4$--$0.7$).2

 For $k \geq 2$, the best combinations pair elementary benchmarks (\textsc{GSM8K}) with difficult ones (\textsc{OlympiadBench}), achieving group accuracies squarely in the optimal range.
 This difficulty-spanning composition exposes the estimator to both low-entropy success patterns and high-entropy failure patterns, enabling robust transfer to unseen domains.
-Notably, the $k=2$ combination (\textsc{GSM + Oly}) achieves median AEE of $0.087$, matching the best $k=4$ configuration despite using half the supervision.
+Notably, the $k=2$ combination (\textsc{GSM + Oly}) achieves median MAE of $0.087$, matching the best $k=4$ configuration despite using half the supervision.
 In contrast, all worst-performing combinations consist exclusively of difficult benchmarks, systematically underrepresenting low-entropy success signatures and causing the estimator to miscalibrate on easier test domains.
 This asymmetry reinforces a central finding: difficulty diversity in the supervision set is the main driver of better accuracy estimation.

-\paragraph{Leave One Out Analysis} To further stress-test the estimator under near-maximal supervision, we train on $k=9$ benchmarks and evaluate on the single held-out domain.
-This setting provides the most favorable conditions for generalization while isolating per-benchmark estimation difficulty.
-Table~\ref{tab:leave_one_out} reports median AEE across all held-out benchmarks, the median held-out AEE (estimation error on the single excluded benchmark), and Spearman correlation $\rho$.